-How to Cook Asparagus – 3 Different Ways!
+How to Cook Asparagus – 3 Different (and Easy) Ways

 Asparagus is one of those veggies I didn’t appreciate until adulthood.
 My mom loved it – I didn’t get it.

 And then in my 20s, I went on an early spring camping trip with friends.
 We camped next to a lake, in a warm area where young asparagus shot up wild all along the gravel road.
 We’d go for walks, pick, cook, and devour until one day, a farmer rolled up and suggested we avoid eating our harvest on account of the roadside weed repellents sprayed around there.
 Kind of ruined our taste for that “wild” asparagus, but in hindsight, I bet he was just wanting all that delicious young asparagus to himself.